shivamk01here/BitTorrent-Client-in-Python/README.md

 features to really be useful.
 It was implemented for fun in order to learn more about BitTorrent as well as Python's asyncio library.

-See http://markuseliasson.se/article/bittorrent-in-python/ for a walkthrough on the BitTorrent protocol and how pieces works under the hood.

-The client currently only support downloading of data, although adding the remaining features regarding seeding and multi-file should not be that hard.
+The client currently only support downloading of data.

 Current features:

-- [x] Download pieces (leeching)
+- Download pieces (leeching)
-- [x] Contact tracker periodically
+- Contact tracker periodically
-- [ ] Seed (upload) pieces
+- Seed (upload) pieces
-- [ ] Support multi-file torrents
+- Support multi-file torrents
-- [ ] Resume a download
+- Resume a download

-Even though it's not practical at this point, feel free to learn from it, steal from it, improve it, laugh at it or just ignore it.

 Known issues: